DragonSenses/Curiosity/Rust/ch-11/ch11-01-writing-tests.md

 We don't get a very helpful message in this case, but when we look at the test function, we see that it's annotated with `#[should_panic]`.
 The failure we got means that the code in the test function did not cause a panic.

+### Making `should_panic` Tests More Precise

+Tests that use `should_panic` can be imprecise.
+A `should_panic` test would pass even if the test panics for a different reason from the one we were expecting.
+To make `should_panic` tests more precise, we can add an optional `expected` parameter to the `should_panic` attribute.
+The test harness will make sure that the failure message contains the provided text.
+For example, consider the modified code for `Guess` in Listing 11-9 where the `new` function panics with different messages depending on whether the value is too small or too large.